-My previous article Three Wise Monkeys? discusses the evolutionary background to stress – how the stress responses of anger, anxiety and depression served to keep our ancestors alive.
-If we consider sexual response from an evolutionary point of view, then it is clear that if our primitive ancestors stopped to make love when a predator was nearby, they would not survive very long!
+My previous article Three Wise Monkeys? discusses the evolutionary background to stress; how the stress responses of anger, anxiety and depression served to keep our ancestors alive.
+If we consider the sexual response from an evolutionary point of view, then it is clear that, if our primitive ancestors stopped to make love when a predator was nearby, they would not survive very long!
 Similarly, during times of deprivation – when food was scarce – bearing children would be undesirable.
 Food stocks would be further depleted and the child would be unlikely to live.
-Thus the body’s ability to shut down sexual responses during high stress periods helped our ancestors to survive.
+Thus the body’s ability to shut down sexual responses during high-stress periods helped our ancestors to survive.

 While the initial onset of erectile dysfunction might have been related to a stressful life event, negative thinking, relationship problems or a physical health challenge, further episodes of ED are often caused by the anxiety that initial incident itself provoked.

 In other words, having once experienced an episode of ED, a man begins to fear that it might reoccur.
 Rather than looking forward to periods of intimacy with his partner, a shadow falls over his thinking: "What if it happens again?"

 And with this question comes an increase in stress and a consequential increase in the stress hormones that contribute to the shutting down of sexual response.